Computational biologist

 Modeling how HIV and tuberculosis behave — cell by cell, patient by patient.

 I'm Alexis Hoerter, PhD.
-I build agent-based and physiologically-based pharmacokinetic models of infectious disease, calibrate them against wet-lab and clinical data, and run them at scale on HPC.
-Lately, I pair that with LLM-assisted tooling to move faster without giving up rigor.
+I build agent-based mechanistic models of virtual cells for infectious disease, calibrate them against wet-lab and clinical data, and run them at scale on HPC.
+I use AI to produce the scripts and graphs that turn those results into something readable and reusable.

 Alexis Hoerter